 The Sonoma Valley Community Health Center has long been providing direct service to the Springs and El Verano areas with their mobile health van.
-Recently, they have extended that service by partnering with La Luz to bring a pediatrician to our site every Monday, in response to the great need for free child health care in our area.
+Recently, they have extended that service by partnering with La Luz to bring a pediatrician to our site every Wednesday, in response to the great need for child health care in our area.

 Sonoma County Mental Health works with La Luz to address the prevalence of mental health problems in the Sonoma Valley.
 Counselors from the clinic meet with interested clients at La Luz Center bimonthly to discuss mental health issues and tackle specific problems, both in groups and one-on-one.

 Our collaboration with St. Joseph Health Systems encompasses many aspects of our clients’ well-being.
 Every Friday, La Luz Center hosts the mobile health van, which provides free medical care to uninsured community members.
 At the same time, St. Joseph brings qualified instructors to teach a nutrition class for women in the La Luz kitchen.
 With this resource, the nutrition class students can arm themselves with the knowledge they need to get the most out of the food they get from the distribution that day.